syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 ### BeginEdit

-The SfDataGrid allows to edit the cell programmatically by calling the `SfDataGrid.beginEdit` method.
-By calling this method, the particular cell enters into edit mode.
-It edits the data manually or programmatically.
-To edit a cell programmatically, follow the code example:
+The SfDataGrid allows to move the cell into edit mode programmatically by calling the `DataGridController.beginEdit` method.

 {% tabs %}
 {% highlight dart %}